a1is3n/mikrotik_blocklist/README.md

 ### SAMPLE SCRIPTS TO USE IN ROUTEROS

 Thanks @njumaen for the ideas!
+I added some exemplary bells and whistles...

 **1 - Download (Policy: ftp, read, write, test Schedule: every 3h)**